gjadi-mej/Test-rst-rendering/README.rst

 Platform Configuration Additions
 --------------------------------

-The ``framework/platform/`` folder the MicroEJ Platform Configuration Additions.
+The ``framework/platform/`` folder contains the MicroEJ Platform Configuration Additions.
 See the `Platform Configuration Additions README <framework/platform/README.rst>`_ for more information.

 Test Suites